 Problems can occur if OnSong does not have the correct key to calculate the transposition.
 For instance, if the song is declared to be in the key of F (a flat key) but is actually written in the key of G (a sharp key), then transposition may fail to apply the correct enharmonic preference to the result chords.
 This causes notes to be treated as accidentals while may not be expected.

 Players of stringed instruments such as guitar and ukulele tend to think in "sharps" while pianists and traditional instrumentalists thing in "flats".
-This is likely because a guitarist is always sharping a note by depressing the string on the fretboard.
 For this reason, guitarists may like to see a note as "C#" instead of "Db".
 The trouble with this is music theory.
 Major keys tend to be flat while minor keys tend to be sharp.
 Standard key signatures follow this rule except for keys with mostly black keys.